 If you want to save them as a raster then simply add as a fill pixel (#ia the top menu bar options) and then save that to PNG via the save command (you can also save the work as a TIFF etc file as well).
 Effects can also be used with the raster images and the results can be a radically changed pet.

-If you apply the shape to a layer and then delete the background and then save them as a PNG image you can save the transparency for loading in other apps (useful for Painter as well as PSP and other apps).
+If you apply them as a layer and then delete the background and then save them as a PNG image you can save the transparency for loading in other apps (useful for Painter as well as PSP and other apps).
 There are probably many other ways to export them

 Yes, you can use them as a great source for wonderful brush strokes and also pattern tiles.
 Simply open a file and then go to the edit menu and use the define brush and define pattern command to save that for future use.